Introduction to Radar Scenario Clutter Simulation

 Clutter Regions

 Surface clutter is distributed over the entire range interval starting from the radar altitude and extending to the horizon range (or if using a flat-Earth scenario).
-It is distributed in elevation angle from -90 degrees up to the horizon elevation angle (or 0 if using a flat-Earth scenario), and over all 360 degrees of azimuth.
+It is distributed in elevation angle from -90 degrees up to the horizon elevation angle, and over all 360 degrees of azimuth.
 Finally, surface clutter is distributed in Doppler as a result of platform motion.

-There are two options available to specify regions on the surface from which to generate clutter return.
+There are two options available to designate regions of the surface for clutter generation.
 The first is automatic mainlobe clutter, which generates clutter inside the footprint of the mainlobe of the radar antenna.
-This is only possible when the radar being used has a well-defined conical beam with azimuth and elevation two-sided beamwidths less than 180 degrees.
+This is only possible when the radar being used has a well-defined beam with azimuth and elevation two-sided beamwidths less than 180 degrees.
 For the radarDataGenerator

-, the width of the beam is defined by the FieldOfView
+, the "beam" is actually the field of view defined by the FieldOfView

 The second option is to use the ringClutterRegion